-The Monitor Server keeps track of the App Server and sends out an email alert if something seems wrong.
-You may only connect to this server, and they may only do so using Tor.
+The Monitor Server keeps track of the Application Server and sends out an email alert if something seems wrong.
+Only system admins connect to this server, and they may only do so using Tor.

-The Source Interface is the website that sources will access when submitting documents and communicating with journalists.
-This site is hosted on the App Server and can only be accessed over Tor.
+The Source Interface is the website that sources will access to submit documents and communicate with journalists.
+This site is hosted on the Application Server and can only be accessed over Tor.

-The Document Interface is the website that journalists will access when downloading new documents and communicating with sources.
-This site is hosted on the App Server and can only be accessed over Tor.
+The Journalist Interface is the website that journalists access to download new documents and communicate with sources.
+This site is hosted on the Application Server and can only be accessed over Tor.
 In previous releases, this was called the Document Interface, but we have renamed it to avoid ambiguity.

-The Admin Workstation is a machine that the system administrator can use to connect to the App Server and the Monitor Server using Tor and SSH.
-The administrator will also need to have an Android or iOS device with the Google Authenticator app installed.
+The Admin Workstation is a machine that the system admin can use to connect to the Application Server and the Monitor Server using Tor and SSH.
+The admin will also need to have an Android or iOS device with the FreeOTP app installed.

 Secure Viewing Station¶

 The Secure Viewing Station (or SVS for short) is a machine that is kept offline and only ever used together with the Tails operating system on the offline USB stick.
 This machine will be used to generate GPG keys for all journalists with access to SecureDrop, as well as to decrypt and view submitted documents.

 Since this machine will never touch the Internet or run an operating system other than Tails on a USB, it does not need a hard drive or network device.
 We recommend physically removing the drive and any networking cards (wireless, Bluetooth, etc.) from this machine.

 This is also referred to as the “airgapped computer,” meaning there is a gap between it and a computer connected to the Internet.